Diogo46/DataAnalystPortofolioProjects/README.md

 # Portofolio Projects
-This Repository will hold all of the code and queries from the Portfolio Projects i do.
+This Repository will hold all of the code and queries from the data analytics projects i do.